chirgjn/babitz-backend/src/repositories/README.md

 # Repositories

-This directory contains code for repositories provided by this app.
+This direct ory contains code for repositories provided by this app.